tatami-inc/tatami/README.md

 ```

 The `tatami::DenseExtractor::fetch()` method returns a pointer to an array of length equal to the number of columns that contains each row's contents.
-In some matrix representations (e.g., with a `DenseMatrix`), the returned pointer directly refers to the internal data store of the matrix, avoiding the need for any additional memory space.
+In some matrix representations (e.g., `DenseMatrix`), the returned pointer directly refers to the matrix's internal data store.
-However, this is not the case in general so we need to allocate a buffer of appropriate length (`buffer`) in which the dense contents _might_ be stored.
+However, this is not the case in general so we need to allocate a buffer of appropriate length (`buffer`) in which the dense contents can be stored;
+if this buffer is used, the returned pointer refers to the buffer start.
-Users should use `tatami::DenseExtractor::fetch_copy()` if they want to force a copy of the row contents into the buffer.
+Users can also use `tatami::DenseExtractor::fetch_copy()` if they want to force a copy of the row contents into the buffer, regardless of the representation.

 Alternatively, we could extract sparse columns via `tatami::SparseExtractor::fetch()`,
 which returns a `tatami::SparseRange` containing pointers to arrays of (structurally non-zero) values and their row indices.